-Environmental Engineering [Regular and Coop]
+Environmental Engineering [Regular and Coop] ENVE/ENVE:C Schedule of Studies

-Elective courses from List ENVE-1 in combination with elective courses from the Complementary Studies lists may also help students to pursue a minor degree offered by other departments of the University.
-Please see the Undergraduate Calendar for a listing of minors that are available.
-If you are interested in obtaining a minor, be sure to check with the engineering program counsellor before you begin selecting elective courses for your environmental engineering major.
+Elective courses from List ENVE-1 in combination with elective courses from the Complementary Studies lists may help students to pursue a Minor offered by other departments of the University.
+Please see the Undergraduate Calendar for a listing of Minors that are available.
+If you are interested in adding a Minor, check with the engineering program counsellor before you begin selecting elective courses for your Environmental Engineering Major.

+All elective course offerings are subject to a minimum enrolment of 10 students.
+Courses may be cancelled by the university at any time if enrolment is less than 10.
 Semester offerings for courses may change without notice.
-Students should refer to the current Undergraduate Calendar to confirm that the course will be offered in the semester indicated in this program guide.
+Students should refer to the current Undergraduate Calendar to confirm that the course will be offered the semester indicated in this program guide.